buildwithuk/hands_on_stuff/README.md

 Below is the index of all the posts:

 <b> Plotting UFO Sightings data (ufo notebook.nb): </b> Contains some plottings and modification of data as per requirements.

+<b> Suicide Info </b>: Contains code for how different plots can be created between two variables.